 Travel warnings for Japan

-Nowadays, most governments are advising against all non-essential travel.
+While Japan has currently banned a whole host of nations from entering, most governments are also advising against all non-essential travel.
 You can keep track of the latest travel advisories for Japan from your respective countries using the following links.
 For countries not listed, please consult travel advisories from your country’s ministry of foreign affairs.
 Consider rescheduling your trip to Japan to a later time.

 Pro tip: See our guide on what to do if your flight to Japan is canceled or postponed.